SJerrod/Portfolio1/README.md

 #### **By Jerrod Styr**

-## This is a portfolio displaying a basic run down on what Epicodus has taught me so far.
+## This is a portfolio displaying a basic run down on what Epicodus has taught me in the first week.

 ## Setup

 * [Click to view Github repository]
-* [Click to open live site in Github]
+* [Click to open active site in Github]

 ## Bugs